 Laura Von Rosk, Gallery Director

-Laura has been with LGAP for 20 years, overseeing and curating exhibitions at the Courthouse Gallery, and assisting with LGAP’s many fundraising events.
+Laura has been with LGAP for 21 years, overseeing and curating exhibitions at the Courthouse Gallery, and assisting with LGAP’s many fundraising events.
 Her efforts to increase the visibility of LGAP’s visual art programing has lead to strong partnerships and unique collaborations with regional nonprofits, as well as increased state, foundation and businesses support.
 Laura is also a practicing artist (www.lauravonrosk.com).
 Her awards include a NYFA Painting Fellowship; a Pollack-Krasner Grant; and artist residencies throughout the country, including Yaddo, Millay and VCCA.
-She currently lives in Schroon Lake with her husband and their two dogs, a chihuahua and a border collie mix rescue.
+She currently lives in Schroon Lake with her husband and their two rescue mutt mix dogs.
 When not at LGAP, or in the studio, she is busy keeping bees and striving to be a better gardener.

 John Strong, Executive Director (retired Jan 2020)